MohamedLamineAllal/laravel-mix-glob/README.md

 - Help test it better.
 - please report (fill issue) for any bug or error.
 Send the error message.
 And the context.

 :heartbeat: :heart: Don't forget to star it.
-Share too :heart: :heartbeat:
+Tell your friends about it too :heart: :heartbeat:

 ## Work to do
 - Implement tests
-- concise logging to console. (improvement were done!)
 - more extensive cross platform testing
 - add filtering functionalities and mapping
 - ...